Private, In-Home Tutoring in Freetown, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Freetown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Freetown, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Freetown Lakeville Regional School District is home to three elementary schools, and intermediate school, and Apponoquet Regional High School.
 The schools follow the progression of learning standards laid out in the Massachusetts Curriculum Frameworks and incorporates the goals of Common Core in English Language Arts and Math.
 The standards are written so that they describe the types of skills, concepts, and knowledge that students should learn at each grade level but do not prescribe how teachers should instruct students in each objective.
 Beyond core learning, there are also many courses that help students pursue their talents while they also prepare for post-secondary life pursuing their own academic and professional goals.